 “When did you start transitioning?”

 This question always stumps me.
 It feels like I’ve been gender-transitioning my entire life.
-As early as age 8 I made efforts to feminize myself, even if no one understood what I was trying to express.
+As early as age 8 I made efforts to feminize myself, even if no one got what I was trying to express.
 Then after a bad mushroom cut in middle school, I refused to let my hair be anything but long.
-Considering myself genderless (or non-binary) as a teen, I was frequently seen as female by strangers yet I struggled to advocate for my identity.
+Considering myself genderless as a teen (non-binary), I was frequently seen as female by strangers yet I struggled to advocate for my identity.

 So much for going to Hogwarts when I turned 11.
 Growing up as an unspoken trans girl + aspiring vegan, my twin passions became inseparable.
-Society misunderstood my gender—and other marginalized groups—as much as they misunderstood the moral worth of non-human individuals.
+Society misunderstood my gender—and other marginalized human groups—as much as they misunderstood the moral worth of non-human individuals.

 “Being transgender to me,” I wrote, “is about admitting biology’s imperfection.
 It is about embracing multiple sides of myself—the body and the mind.
 It’s about valuing both facts, and feelings.”
-Other people could have their own definitions, but by listening to the critiques that most scared me, I was able to stand up for my identity better.
+Other people could have their definitions, but by listening to the critiques that most scared me, I was able to stand up for my own identity better.
 I clarified what made sense to me.

-Together, my two transitions have taught me how vital it is to pursue your own private truth & joy and to be of service to others.
-I wrote this article not only to celebrate the progress for people of all genders, but also out of hope that someday, there will be a tipping point for non-human animals too.
-We humans of privilege will hold ourselves accountable to treating fellow creatures so much better.
+Together, my two transitions have taught me to pursue my own private joy and be of service to others.
+I write this article not only to celebrate progress for transgender people, but in hopes we create a tipping point for non-human animals too.
+Those of us with privilege can hold ourselves accountable to treating our fellow creatures a lot better.

 Get more like this—Sign up for our daily inspirational newsletter for exclusive content!

 Photo: Sharon McCutcheon via Unsplash